bitburner-official/bitburner-src/markdown/bitburner.darknet.opencache.md

 </td><td>

-the cache file to open.
+Name of the cache file to open.

 </td></tr>